 As technical director of the Financial Accounting Standards Board, Russell G. Golden is the person to whom bankers have been addressing their comment letters on a controversial proposal that would expand the use of fair value.
 Starting Oct.
 1, bankers will be even more interested in seeking Golden's attention.

-The FASB said Friday that Golden would take the seat of Robert Herz, who plans to retire Sept.
-30. The appointment makes him one of five people — and eventually one of seven, as the FASB plans to expand its board membership by two — who will determine the fate of the fair value proposal, which could have a profound impact on banks’ financial statements.
+The FASB said Friday that Golden will take the seat of Robert Herz, who plans to retire Sept.
+30. The appointment makes him one of five people – and eventually one of seven, as the FASB plans to expand its board membership by two – who will determine the fate of the fair value proposal, which could have a profound impact on banks’ financial statements.